ldouguy/GraphRank/README.md

 ## Usage

-The current intended and documented functionality of the GraphRank package is to (1) retrieve tournament data from Challonge and (2) to calculate an approximate ranking of associated players.

 GraphRank is a simple Python package, installed in the usual way.
-First, download and extract the tar file located in dist, then navigate to the folder and run:
+First, clone this repo or download the necessary files, and install from the command line (with root access) in the usual way:

 	python setup.py install

+Or simply execute code from the directory containing the graphrank module.

 For an example on how to generate rankings from Challonge links, see the "example.py" script in the example directory.

+Documentation is incomplete and in the process of updating.

 ## Requirements